gtema/gtema.github.io/content/posts/rethinking-openstack-auth-authz.md

 weak points are popping up:

 - covering complexity of OpenStack authorization model by the IdP is not trivial.
-At the moment Keycloak does not supporting scope based role assignments.
+At the moment Keycloak does not support scope based role assignments.
 As such it is not not trivial to ensure that OAuth token will contain properly managed role assignments.

-- service catalog fetching is not possible since Keystone does not use middleware for authentication
+- service catalog fetching is not possible since Keystone does not itself use middleware for authentication

 - it is not possible for customers to control authentication and authorization